 Award Details and Deadlines:Proposals must be submitted by Oct 16th each year to [email protected].

 One ECI Grant will be awarded per program per year, if feasible.
 Applicants for all modules will be notified about 60 days after the cycle close.

-The ECI grant provides reimbursement of expenses up to $1,500 for the recipient to travel to a national scientific conference to present the research results, and also includes journal publication expenses if the awardee meets required writing deadlines.
+The ECI Grant provides reimbursement of expenses up to $1,500 for the recipient to present the research results at a national scientific conference in the United States, and also includes first journal publication expenses if the awardee meets required writing deadlines.

-The grant also provides statistical analysis for some modules, and GWTG program leadership and mentorship.
+The grant also provides statistical analysis and GWTG program leadership and mentorship.

 Contact [email protected] for more information